Ahmottie/Coffee-Break-Games/README.md

   5-second peer-disconnect detection over loopback.
 - `gamebox.ExampleTest` — placeholder smoke test from the template.

-## Known limitations / non-goals

-These are intentionally out of scope (see `docs/requirements.pdf`, section 2.2):

-- No single-player or AI opponent.
-- No internet play, only LAN.
-- No automatic host discovery — the joining player has to type the IP.
-- No persistent player accounts or cross-session leaderboard.
-- No mobile or web client.

 ## Troubleshooting

 **"Cannot resolve symbol" on JavaFX classes after pulling.** Run